junxit/us-congress-bills-115/metadata.md

 - 2017-11-09 — Passed/agreed to in Senate: Passed Senate without amendment by Unanimous Consent.(text: CR S7166-7167)
 - 2017-11-09 — Senate Committee on Veterans' Affairs discharged by Unanimous Consent. (consideration: CR S7166-7167)
 - 2017-11-09 — Senate Committee on Veterans' Affairs discharged by Unanimous Consent.(consideration: CR S7166-7167)
+- 2017-11-13 — Message on Senate action sent to the House.
+- 2017-11-13 — Received in the House.
+- 2017-11-13 — Referred to the House Committee on Veterans' Affairs.
+- 2017-11-13 — Referred to the Subcommittee on Health.